Clio Books: The AI That Won't Write Your Book (and That's the Point)

 Depending on which tier you choose, Clio pairs AI with professional human editors.
 The Premium package (£2,799) includes developmental editing and copy editing by real people.
 The Professional tier (£7,799) adds proofreading, a bespoke cover design, interior layout, print-ready files, and self-publishing support.

 This is an unusual model for an AI writing platform.
 Most tools in this space position AI as the editor, or at least as a capable first pass at editing.
-Kirke takes the opposite view: AI is good at structuring and organizing, but understanding the nuances of human speech, catching the places where spoken language doesn’t translate cleanly to written prose, still requires a trained editor.
+Kirke takes the opposite view.
+AI is good at structuring and organizing, but understanding the nuances of human speech, catching the places where spoken language doesn’t translate cleanly to written prose, still requires a trained editor.

 The result is something closer to a publishing service than a software subscription.
 You’re not paying monthly for access to a tool.
 You’re paying per book for a guided process that takes your spoken expertise and turns it into a finished product.